410023212/Stock-prediction-based-on-stock-indicators-with-LSTM-and-stock-affecting-news-with-BERT-WWM/README.md

 Include whole process(data collection,traning,evaluation) of this model.
 Our program is based on PyTorch platform.
 For the use of the Bert-WWM pre-training model, and the conversion between TensorFlow and PyTorch, please refer to the following two github.
 https://github.com/ymcui/Chinese-BERT-wwm
 https://github.com/huggingface/transformers
+construct dataset part can be skip when .csv is given.